viewstools/docs/README.md

 ![what is Atomic Design Pattern?](images/atomic-design.jpg)

-Views composition model is a collection of embeddable blocks
+Views composition model is a collection of embeddable blocks.

 ![composition model1 - embeddable](images/BlocksComposition1.jpg)